-3. A sideways trend (Consolidation) is when prices move sideways in a horizontal range.
+3. A sideways trend (consolidation) is when prices move sideways in a horizontal range.

-Three trend lengths
+3 trend lengths

-- Secondary (Intermediate: One to three months): The waves
+- Secondary – Intermediate (i.e., 1 to 3 months): the waves

 One way for an analyst to see the trend is by drawing what are called trend lines.
-A trend line is a straight line that connects two or more price points and then extends into the future to act as a line of support or resistance.
+A trend line is a straight line that connects 2 or more price points and then extends into the future to act as a line of support or resistance.
 Many of the principles applicable to support and resistance levels can be applied to trend lines as well.

-An uptrend line is a straight line drawn upward to the right that connects two or more low points.
+An uptrend line is a straight line drawn upward to the right that connects 2 or more low points.
 The second low must be higher than the first for the line to have an upward incline.
 Uptrend lines act as support and indicate that there is more demand than supply, even as the price rises.
 As long as prices remain above the trend line, the uptrend is considered to be intact.
 A break below the uptrend line indicates that a change in trend may be occurring.

-A downtrend line is a straight line drawn downward to the right that connects two or more high points.
+A downtrend line is a straight line drawn downward to the right that connects 2 or more high points.
 The second high must be lower than the first for the line to have a downward incline.
 Downtrend lines act as resistance and indicate that there is more supply than demand, even as the price falls.
 As long as prices remain below the trend line, the downtrend is considered to be intact.
 A break above the downtrend line indicates that a change in trend may be occurring.